Since the Easter

 place that Mar de Santiago invites you to visit is the river port located in Pontecesures.
 It

-Traslatio route.
+is a key site on the Traslatio route.
 The original way that was

 followed by the disciples Theodore and Athanasius when they brought the Apostle